Sam Davidson, Group Human Resources Director, Principal Connections’ HR Leader of the Month for March 2019

 ABOUT PRINCIPAL CONNECTIONS

-Principal Connections is Ireland’s leading retained executive search and leadership consulting and assessment firm.
-We are also part of Agilium Worldwide Executive Search Group, one the world’s largest, oldest and premier global executive search and headhunting firms.
+Principal Connections is one the leading executive search firms in Ireland.
+We are also part of Agilium Worldwide Executive Search Group, one the world’s largest, oldest and premier global executive search firms.
 Together with our colleagues across 55 Offices in 30 Countries, each year we complete in excess of 1300 Assignments within most Major Industries and Functional Areas.

 For many years, Principal Connections has advised on the most influential assignments that have emerged within Irish business.
 Organisations of all shapes and sizes from all over Ireland (Dublin, Cork, Galway, Limerick, Belfast etc.) refer to us when it matters most, to solve their most important executive search and leadership consulting and assessment challenges.